MashaAndreieva/My-Portfolio/README.md

 | [home page](https://mashaandreieva.github.io/My-Portfolio/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # About me
- My name is Maria, and I'm 24 years old.
-I was born and raised in Ukraine :ukraine: .
+ My name is Masha.
 I'm currently a second-year Master's student of Public Policy at Carnegie Mellon University.
-Before that, I earned my undergraduate degree from a business school in France :school: .
-After graduating, I moved to London to work in a fintech company for about two years.
-This summer, I completed an internship as a Tech Policy Intern at a nonpartisan advocacy group in Washington D.C.
+This summer, I completed an internship as a Tech Policy Intern in Washington D.C.

- Here are some of the things I was doing as part of my internship:
- * Monitored privacy-related legislation and regulation, developed policy recommendations.
- * Led a cross-chapter initiative to strengthen local media landscape in the US.
- * Drafted advocacy documents supporting public interest positions on privacy-related issues.

- Here are the languages I speak:
- * English
- * Russian
- * Ukrainian
- * French

  I relocated to the United States a year ago and currently reside in Pittsburgh :earth_americas: .

  Here is the photo of Pittsburgh: